NUISANCEMC/tutorials/interactive/README.md

 In this project, we will focus on neutrino interactions, for which the simplest event generation tool in GENIE is `gevgen`, which is fully documented here: https://genie-docdb.pp.rl.ac.uk/DocDB/0000/000002/006/man.pdf

-An example scripts to generate 100k muon neutrino-hydrocarbon interactions using the MINERvA LE flux is given in `GENIEv3_MINERvA_example.sh`.
+An example script to generate 100k muon neutrino-hydrocarbon interactions using the MINERvA LE flux is given in `GENIEv3_MINERvA_example.sh` using the `AR23_20i_00_000` model, which has been developed by DUNE and is now being utilized by multiple experiments.
 Run it with a command like (which should take 5-10 minutes):
 ```
 singularity exec nuisance_nuint2024.sif /bin/bash GENIEv3_MINERvA_example.sh
 ```